oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     --wdtModelOnly \
     --wdtDomainType WLS
   ```

+If you don't see the `imagetool` directory, then it means that you missed a step in the prerequisites.

 This command runs the WebLogic Image Tool in its Model in Image mode, and does the following: